etlbox/etlbox.website/doks_v0.5/content/en/docs/getting-started/quick-start.md

   }
 ```

 You may have noticed that the Destination table doesn't have a column `OrderNumber`, but instead the `Id` column.
 By default, ETLBox will try to match the column names with your property names.
-The ColumnMap attribute will enable the right mapping between the property `OrderNumber` in our input data and the column `Id` in our destination table.
+The DbColumnMap attribute will enable the right mapping between the property `OrderNumber` in our input data and the column `Id` in our destination table.

 Lastly, we will need a customer csv file that contains a mapping between a customer id and a customer name.
 Our file `customer.csv` contains the following data: